sadjadeb/llm_judge_reliability_analysis/README.md

 ## What's in the data

 - **Venues**: ICLR and NeurIPS, 2021–2024 (8 venue-years)
-- **Rewrite models** (6, used to generate the meaning-preserving rewrites):
+- **Rewrite models** (6, used to produce the meaning-preserving rewrites):
   Gemini-2.5-Flash, GPT-5, o4-mini, Claude-Haiku-4.5, DeepSeek-R1,
   Llama-4-Scout
-- **Judge LLMs** (2, used to score reviews against each metric):
+- **Judge LLMs** (2, used to score reviews against the metrics):
-  GPT-5-mini (primary), Gemini-2.5-Flash (replication)
+  GPT-5-mini (primary) and Gemini-2.5-Flash (replication)

 ## Human annotation

-The whole approach assumes the rewrites actually preserve content.
+The whole approach assumes the rewrites preserve the original reviews' content.
 To validate this, three graduate-student annotators rated 50 (original, rewrite) pairs (each pair seen by two raters) on a 1–5 faithfulness scale and a yes/no "would the author get the same feedback?" judgment.

-`human_annotation/Guidelines.pdf` is the instruction sheet given to annotators.
+`human_annotation/Guidelines.pdf` is the instruction sheet shown to annotators.
 The three `annotator_*.csv` files contain their ratings.

 ## License